Darksidesfear/fb-user-stealer/README.md

 ## Disclaimer

-This old library needs to use an old _requests_ library, please install meanwhile we are updating:
+This is an old library and needs to use another older libraries meanwhile we are updating the code, please install with:

 > pip install requests==0.14.2